FRC1458/Robot2022/README.md

-# Robot2022
+# 2020RobotJava
-The code for the robot in the 2022 season
+2020 Robot code translated to java with 2021 frc modules